Do you ever wonder what you’re here for?

 Here’s to closing out 2019 with purpose and passion, and with connections we never dreamed possible!

-Drop a comment and let me know if you’ll join me in Arlington or Austin - I want to see you and drink martinis with you and talk smack with you!
+Drop a comment and let me know if you’ll join me in Austin - I want to see you and drink martinis with you and talk smack with you!